-Category 1 – Health and Care workers directly supporting COVID response, and associated staff; Health and Care workers supporting life threatening emergency work, as well as critical primary and community care provision; Energy suppliers (small numbers identified as top priority already); staff providing childcare/learning for other category 1 staff.
+- Category 1 – Health and Care workers directly supporting COVID response, and associated staff; Health and Care workers supporting life threatening emergency work, as well as critical primary and community care provision; Energy suppliers (small numbers identified as top priority already); staff providing childcare/learning for other category 1 staff.

-Category 2 – All other Health and Care workers, and wider public sector workers providing emergency/critical welfare services (e.g Fire, Police, Prisons, Social Workers, etc), as well as those supporting our Critical National Infrastructure, without whom serious damage to the welfare of the people of Scotland could be caused.
+- Category 2 – All other Health and Care workers, and wider public sector workers providing emergency/critical welfare services (e.g Fire, Police, Prisons, Social Workers, etc), as well as those supporting our Critical National Infrastructure, without whom serious damage to the welfare of the people of Scotland could be caused.

-Category 3 – All workers (private, public or third sector) without whom there could be a significant impact on Scotland (but where the response to COVID-19, or the ability to perform essential tasks to keep the country running, would not be severely compromised)
+- Category 3 – All workers (private, public or third sector) without whom there could be a significant impact on Scotland (but where the response to COVID-19, or the ability to perform essential tasks to keep the country running, would not be severely compromised)

-Email ELC@shetland.gov.uk to request a Critical Childcare Registration Form.
+land.gov.uk to request a Critical Childcare Registration Form.
 Completed forms should be returned to the inbox by 11.00am each Friday for prioritisation for the following week.

 All exams have been cancelled this year.
-An alternative but credible certification model is being developed by the SQA so that those who were due to receive grades this year will get the credit they are due.
+An alternative certification model is being developed by the SQA so that those who were due to receive grades this year will get the credit they are due.

 The SQA has said that it will work to ensure that learners receive their results no later than 4 August, as planned.
-The SQA has also stated that it is considering more fully the impact these changes will have on its exceptional circumstances and post-results services.

 Support for parents and carers